 The following instructions are for the healthcare provider to reconstitute and prepare the 40 mg loading dose.
-The healthcare provider will need to reconstitute 2 vials of lyophilized powder of SOMAVERT each containing 20 mg of pegvisomant with supplied diluent [two vials of lyophilized powder and two 2.25 mL syringes containing diluent (Sterile Water for Injection) will be needed for the 40 mg loading dose].
+The healthcare provider will need to reconstitute 2 vials of lyophilized powder of SOMAVERT each containing 20 mg of pegvisomant with supplied diluent [two vials of lyophilized powder and two syringes containing 1 mL of diluent (Sterile Water for Injection, USP) will be needed for the 40 mg loading dose].
 The healthcare provider will also need to inject the reconstituted SOMAVERT solution twice into the patient's upper arm, upper thigh, abdomen, or buttocks (each injection in a different area).

-- (a) Before administering the loading dose, remove the first package (1 vial of lyophilized powder of SOMAVERT containing 20 mg of pegvisomant and one 2.25 mL syringe containing the diluent) from the refrigerator about 10 minutes prior to the planned injection time. - (b) Reconstitute the first 20 mg vial of lyophilized powder of SOMAVERT containing 20 mg of pegvisomant with diluent.
-When using the diluent in the 2.25 mL syringe, inject the contents of the syringe slowly onto the sides of the vial containing lyophilized powder of SOMAVERT.
+- (a) Before administering the loading dose, remove 1 vial of lyophilized powder of SOMAVERT containing 20 mg of pegvisomant and one syringe containing 1 mL of diluent from the refrigerator, if refrigerated, about 10 minutes prior to the planned injection time. - (b) Reconstitute the first 20 mg vial of lyophilized powder of SOMAVERT containing 20 mg of pegvisomant with diluent.
+When using the diluent in the syringe, inject the contents of the syringe slowly onto the sides of the vial containing lyophilized powder of SOMAVERT.
 Do not inject the diluent directly on the powder. - (c) Do not invert the vial or shake the solution as this may cause denaturation of the pegvisomant protein.
 Slowly swirl the solution to ensure that all of the lyophilized powder has gone into solution.
 If foaming of the reconstituted SOMAVERT solution is seen, the solution is likely damaged and therefore inappropriate to inject.

 - (d) Visually inspect the reconstituted SOMAVERT solution for particulate matter and discoloration prior to administration.
 The reconstituted solution should be clear.
 If the solution is cloudy, do not use it.
 Once reconstituted, the solution will contain 20 mg of pegvisomant in 1 mL of solution. - (e) Withdraw the 1 mL reconstituted SOMAVERT solution.
-The solution must be administered within 6 hours of reconstitution. - (f) Inject the first reconstituted SOMAVERT solution (20 mg/mL) subcutaneously into the patient's upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle. - (g) Repeat steps (a) to (e) to reconstitute the second SOMAVERT dose of 20mg. - (h) Finally, inject the second reconstituted SOMAVERT solution (20 mg/mL) subcutaneously into the patient's upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle (different area than the first injection).
+The solution must be administered immediately after reconstitution. - (f) Inject the first reconstituted SOMAVERT solution (20 mg/mL) subcutaneously into the patient's upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle. - (g) Repeat steps (a) to (e) to reconstitute the second SOMAVERT dose of 20mg. - (h) Finally, inject the second reconstituted SOMAVERT solution (20 mg/mL) subcutaneously into the patient's upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle (different area than the first injection).